shojaeix/go-orderlist/README.md

 # About
-This package will help you to keep your bids/asks list.
+This package will help you to keep your bids/asks list with minimum memory usage and fast speed.

-This is dynamic-resizing mechanism and n(1) time complexity in most of operations.
+This package supports dynamic-resizing mechanism and have n(1) time complexity in most operations.

 # How to use
-After importing the package, you should create a new `OrderList`.
+After importing the package, you should create a new variable with type `OrderList`.

 Then you can use below functions to work on your list
 - add/delete/update order